This Is Your Right

 This is Your Right was an advice programme made by Granada Television and presented by Michael Winstanley.

 It inspired the creation of a Hindi and Urdu language version Aap Kaa Hak (आप का हक़/This is Your Right), also by Granada, aimed at South Asian migrants in the United Kingdom and presented by Indian-born doctor Shiv Pande and Pakistan-born barrister Mukhtar Hussain.

+Theme tunes used for the series included Classical Gas by Mason Williams, and "Three to Get Ready" by The Dave Brubeck Quartet.